1. Use cases

 4. Best practices for reference audio

-Providing high-quality reference audio samples can enhance the cloning effect.
+Providing high-quality reference audio samples can enhance the cloning effect.4.1 Audio quality guidelines

 - Single speaker only

-- Ideal scenario: No background noise, professional recording quality, no room echo
+- Ideal: No background noise, professional recording quality, no room echo

 4.2 File formats